-Where to stay in Madrid: Find cheap accommodation
+Where to stay in Madrid For the First Time: Find affordable accommodation

 How to get from Madrid airport to city center

-If you travel to Madrid by plane, you will arrive at Adolfo Suarez-Madrid Barajas Airport (you can read here How to get from Madrid airport to city center).
+If you travel to Madrid, Spain by plane, you will arrive at Adolfo Suarez-Madrid Barajas Airport.

 How to get around Madrid

-You will find metro stops in all Madrid neighborhoods, and there are more than 12 lines that connect to each other in order to easily visit Madrid.
-You can download Madrid Metro’s map here.
+You will find metro stops in all Madrid neighborhoods, and there are more than 12 lines that connect to each other in order to make traveling in Madrid as easy as possible.

 A cool and ecological way to get around Madrid is by bike.